 In view of the above, the Conference is invited to confirm that No. 5.264B applies to notification information which has been received by the Bureau on or before 28 April 2007.

-5.264B Non-geostationary satellite systems in the meteorological-satellite service and the Earth exploration satellite service for which complete notification information has been received by the Bureau before 28 April 2007 are exempt from provisions of No. 5.264A and may continue to operate in the frequency band 401.898- 402.522 MHz on a primary basis without exceeding a maximum e.i.r.p. level of 12 dBW.
+5.264B Non-geostationary satellite systems in the meteorological-satellite service and the Earth exploration satellite service for which complete notification information has been received by the Bureau on or before 28 April 2007 are exempt from provisions of No. 5.264A and may continue to operate in the frequency band 401.898- 402.522 MHz on a primary basis without exceeding a maximum e.i.r.p. level of 12 dBW.

 3.1.3.4 Use of the space research allocation in the band 14.5-14.8 GHz